nxtrs2/nxt.rs/content/music/farewell3.md

 tracks:
 ---

 This is the third version of the song.
 This has to be one of my favourite songs.
-The drums were recorded by a Canadian drummer.
+The drums were recorded by a drummer.
 I really like this mix as well.
 This still does not have the synth and guitar solos.
 That would be the 4th version.